We care about Aflac’s policyholders affected by the recent wildfires:

 Guaranteed issue life insurance is a small whole life insurance policy that approves all applicants.
 It requires no medical exam and does not ask medical questions on the application.
 Plus, premiums are adjusted to account for the smaller death benefit.
 This makes it an excellent option for those with high blood pressure who don’t want medical conditions to influence their life insurance.

 However, these policies may have waiting periods.
-Your beneficiaries only receive a refund of premiums paid if you pass away during the specified waiting period.
+Your beneficiaries only receive a refund of premiums paid if you pass away during the specified waiting period.5

 Final expense insurance is a small whole life insurance policy designed to help with end-of-life costs, such as medical bills and funeral expenses.
 The death benefit is small, but premiums are often available to fit many budgets.
 It also typically offers lifelong coverage and wealth-building through cash value.
 Plus, these often don’t require medical exams.
 The insurance company may ask medical questions on the application.

-If your primary concern is helping loved ones cover your end-of-life expenses and you want to keep life insurance costs low, a final expense policy may be a good choice.
+If your primary concern is helping loved ones cover your end-of-life expenses and you want to keep life insurance costs within your budget, a final expense policy may be a good choice.6

 Following a few tips can help those with high blood pressure find desired coverage at competitive rates: